cognitedata/cdf-sdk-java-examples/10-beam-pipeline/README.md

 The pipeline uses the [Apache Beam](https://beam.apache.org) framework for large scale streaming and batch pipeline support.
 Via the [Cognite Apache Beam connector](https://github.com/cognitedata/cdf-beam-connector-java) and [Cognite Java SDK](https://github.com/cognitedata/cdf-sdk-java) you can author extreme scale data pipelines.

 For most data pipelines, a vanilla pipeline like [2-raw-to-clean-batch-job](../02-raw-to-clean-batch-job/README.md) will offer enough processing capacity.
-But, for extreme scenarios the `Apache Beam` framework is a useful tool:
+But, for some scenarios the `Apache Beam` framework is a useful tool:
-- If the processing logic is complex, the Beam framework gives you a DAG
+- If the processing logic is complex, the Beam framework gives you a DAG construct which helps organize your code and ease monitoring and debugging of a complex pipeline.
+- In case of high performance requirements, possibly in combination with high data-volume. `Apache Beam` is a distributed compute framework which can (dynamically) scale to handle extreme requirements.

 ## Quickstart